johndpope/pianogame/readme.txt

      to the directory the very first run.
 Afterwards, it will remember the last file you attempted to play (like it used to).
 CHG: Improved exception handling.
-FIX: Don't crash if "Piano Hero MIDI" folder doesn't exist.
+FIX: Don't crash if "Synthesia Music" folder doesn't exist.
 FIX: No more crash sometimes when app regains focus on the title screen.